NeoMutt 2023-05-17-56-ga67199

 ◆ mutt_write_mime_header()

-int mutt_write_mime_header ( struct Body a,
+int mutt_write_mime_header ( struct Body b,

 FILE * fp,